openvinotoolkit/openvino/docs/ops/convolution/GroupConvolution_1.md

 **Category**: Convolution

-**Short description**: Splits input into multiple groups, convolves them with group filters and concatenates results.
+**Short description**: Computes 1D, 2D or 3D GroupConvolution of input and kernel tensors.

-**Detailed description**: [ImageNet Classification with Deep Convolutional Neural Networks](https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf)
+**Detailed description**: Splits input into multiple groups, convolves them with group filters as in regular convolution and concatenates the results.
+More thorough explanation can be found in [ImageNet Classification with Deep Convolutional

-**Attributes**
+Neural Networks](https://proceedings.neurips.cc/paper/2012/file/c399862d3b9d6b76c8436e924a68c45b-Paper.pdf)

-The operation has the same attributes as a regular _Convolution_.
+**Attributes**: The operation has the same attributes as a regular _Convolution_.
 Number of groups is derived from the kernel shape.

 * *strides*

-  * **Description**: *strides* is a distance (in pixels) to slide the filter on the feature map over the (z, y, x) axes for 3D convolutions and (y, x) axes for 2D convolutions.
-For example, *strides* equal *4,2,1* means sliding the filter 4 pixel at a time over depth dimension, 2 over height dimension and 1 over width dimension.
+  * **Description**: *strides* is a distance (in pixels) to slide the filter on the feature map over the `(z, y, x)` axes for 3D convolutions and `(y, x)` axes for 2D convolutions.
+For example, *strides* equal `4,2,1` means sliding the filter 4 pixel at a time over depth dimension, 2 over height dimension and 1 over width dimension.
   * **Range of values**: positive integer numbers
   * **Type**: int[]
   * **Default value**: None